dannywillems/ocaml-cordova-plugin-list/README.md

 ## Improvements/To-do (contribute !!)

+* In documentation, change 4.03.0+beta1 to 4.03.0.
+* Update travis.yml to 4.03.0, not 4.03.0+beta1.
+* Create a bindings plugin market like cordova plugins have [here](https://cordova.apache.org/plugins/).
 * For the moment, there are no ocaml documentations: we redirect you in the original plugin documentation and/or write comments in ml and mli files.
 We would like to have a full documentation for ocaml users.
 * Javascript function has sometimes a lot of parameters.
 Do we add labels for the bindings ?
 * We could improve some plugins by using the cordova object.
 For example, some files destination are only available on ios devices and for the moment, the file plugin allows you to use them on android devices which gives null.
 * For the moment, you also need to add manually the original cordova plugin with
 ```
 cordova plugin add [plugin_name]